1ahmadbassam/GregicAdditions/README.md

 In case you are thinking that most of the features of this mod are in GTCE, then you may be thinking of [GTCEu](https://github.com/GregTechCEu/GregTech).
 Because of the aforementioned reason, GregBlock and its mods are currently stuck on GTCE (which includes this mod).

-For enhanced Tinker's Construct integration, check out [Greg's Construct Unofficial](https://github.com/1ahmadbassam/GregsConstructUnofficial).
+For GTCE Tinker's Construct integration, check out [Greg's Construct Unofficial](https://github.com/1ahmadbassam/GregsConstructUnofficial).

 For extended Forestry integration, check out [GTCEBees](https://github.com/1ahmadbassam/GTCEBees).